Counselling Christians?

 Nurture your Inner Child

-Relieving childhood fun does not mean you become a child again.
+Reliving childhood fun does not mean you become a child again.
 It does not mean you abandon all adult responsibility and common sense.

-there can also be healing in remembering that your youth was not all bad.
+There can also be healing in remembering that your youth was not all bad.

 Read More